 As I stood beside the bed and prayed and waited, I thought that this is a most elemental aspect of our faith in Jesus Christ.
 Our faith tells us that at the moment our body ceases to be alive, our eternal spirit, born again through simple faith in Jesus Christ, goes into the presence of God and lives with him for all eternity.

 We have no scientific evidence that this is what takes place.
 God’s Word tells us it is true and we choose to believe it.
 I believe that Ed is alive forever – that as his failing body gave out and gave up, his eternal spirit began a new phase of everlasting life.
-However we may picture heaven, we have the assurance of faith that heaven is where Christ is and we will be with Christ forever in the presence of the Father and all those faithful who have gone before us and those who will come after us.
+I believe this is, and will be, true for you and for me and for every reborn follower of Jesus!

 Father, Thanks for the opportunities I’ve had to be with Ed and other faithful people in the last hours and moments of the earth-season of their eternal lives.
 Thanks for leading me through the process of considering one of the elemental aspects of my faith.
 We know what will happen!
 I do believe.
 Amen.